 If the top ranked applicant at the ACF interviews requires clinical benchmarking, then reserve appointable applicants from the ACF interview will also be invited for clinical benchmarking if required.
 An unconditional offer to reserve applicants, who passed clinical benchmarking, is dependent on the applicants ranked higher at the ACF interviews withdrawing to failing clinical benchmarking.

 ACF applicants will be ranked and offered on their performance at the ACF interview and not the national standard clinical interview where they just need to pass the clinical benchmark.
-If applicants require clinical benchmarking then the HEE local office hosting the ACF post will need to ensure that the HEE national recruitment team are made aware of this in a timely manner, applicants should have been advised to apply to the relevant national recruitment.
+If applicants require clinical benchmarking then the NHSE local office hosting the ACF post will need to ensure that the national recruitment team are made aware of this in a timely manner, applicants should have been advised to apply to the relevant national recruitment.